Have you ever been the person who got asked to help in these types of situations? Or have you seen something similar happen from a distance?

 - Serve them and with them as they serve others – “Each one should use whatever gift he has received to serve others…” (I Peter 4:10) “Carry each other’s burdens…” (Galatians 6:2)

-How would it impact the lives of those with mental struggles if they had people in their lives committed to live with them in this type of community?
+How would it impact the lives of those with mental struggles if they had people in their lives committed to living with them in this type of community?

 If churches are going to be effective in shepherding those with mental struggles, it will require an investment in the relationship.
 You can’t effectively help those with mental struggles by treating each person the same.